open-source-labs/Reactime/package/readme.md

   <img src="demo.gif" alt="Demo of Reactime" style="width: 55%">
 </p>

-A debugging tool for React.
-Records state whenever state is changed and allows user to jump to any previous recorded state.
+Reactime is a debugging tool for React developers.
+It records state whenever state is changed and allows user to jump to any previous recorded state.

+One important thing to note.
+This devtool is for React apps using only stateful components and prop drilling.
+If you're using Redux, Hooks, Context, or functional components, this devtool will not function on your app.

+Another thing is that this library does not work well when mixing React with direct DOM manipulation.
+Since DOM manipulation doesn't change any React state, this library cannot record or even detect that change.
+Of course, you should be avoiding mixing the two in the first place.

 Two parts are needed for this tool to function.
 The <a href="https://chrome.google.com/webstore/detail/react-time-travel/cgibknllccemdnfhfpmjhffpjfeidjga">chrome extension</a> must be installed, and the NPM package must be installed and used in the React code.